Biscay: Middle Ages

 In the Early Middle Ages, the history of Biscay cannot be separated from that of the Basque Country as a whole.
 The area was de facto independent although Visigoths and Franks attempted to assert their domination from time to time.
 Encounters between the Visigoths and Basques usually led to defeat for the latter.
 The Visigoths established an outlying post at the later city of Vitoria to counter incursions and the migration of Basques from the coastal regions to the north.

 In 905, Leonese chronicles define for the first time the Kingdom of Pamplona as including all the western Basque provinces, as well as the Rioja region.
 The territories that would later constitute Biscay were included in that state.

 In the conflicts that the newly sovereign Kingdom of Castile and Pamplona/Navarre had in the 11th and 12th century, the Castilians were supported by many landowners from La Rioja, who sought to consolidate their holdings under Castilian feudal law.
-These pro-Castilian lords were led by the house of Haro, who were eventually granted the rule of newly created Biscay, initially made up of the valleys of Uribe, Busturia, Markina, Zornotza and Arratia, plus several towns and the city of Urduina.
+These pro-Castilian lords were led by the house of Haro, who were eventually granted the rule of newly created Biscay, initially made up of the valleys of Uribe, Busturia, Markina, Zornotza, and Arratia, as well as several towns and the city of Urduina.
 It is unclear when this happened, but tradition says that Iñigo López was the first Lord of Biscay in 1043.

-The title to the lordship was inherited by Iñigo López's descendants until, by inheritance, in 1370 it passed to John I of Castile.
+The title to the lordship was inherited by Iñigo López's descendants until, by inheritance, in 1370, it passed to John I of Castile.
 It became one of the titles of the king of Castile.
 Since then it remained connected to the crown, first to that of Castile and then, from Charles I, to that of Spain, as ruler of the Crown of Castile.
 It was conditioned on the lord swearing to defend and maintain the fuero (Biscayan laws, derived from Navarrese and Basque customary rights), which affirmed that the possessors of the sovereignty of the lordship were the Biscayans and that, at least in theory, they could refute the lord.

 The lords and later the kings, came to swear the Statutes to the oak of Gernika, where the assembly of the Lordship sits.